mmukaigawara/geocausal/README.md

 > insurgent violence in Iraq. *J R Stat Soc Series B.*
 > <https://doi.org/10.1111/rssb.12548>.

+Additionally, **an article describing the usage of this package is coming soon.**

 ## Citation

 Please cite this package as follows: